 Cut with Purpose: Start with pruning dead and diseased branches.
 Branches that are hitting the ground, crossing or rubbing one another should also be cut.
 When branches rub against one another, their bark can tear, opening a door for disease.

 Look for Safety: Consider pruning weak or vulnerable branches, especially those close to the house that might not be able to withstand heavy snow or strong winds.

 Keep Hands to Yourself: Resist snapping branches off by hand.
 Torn branches are also a port for disease.

 Know Where to Cut: Prune just outside the branch collar – the point where one branch is attached to another.

 Don’t Take the Fall: All Terrain has the right equipment to safely reach the top of tall and mature trees.
-We also can provide consultation on any of the above, as well as a good-looking structural and healthy tree or shrub.
+We also can provide consultation on any of the above pruning techniques for our neighbors here in Fort Collins and Greeley, as well as give advice for a good-looking structural and healthy tree or shrub.

-Pruning the right way promotes healthy growth in the spring.
+Pruning the right way promotes healthy growth in the spring for your Fort Collins landscape.
 If you have questions on getting your trees pruned this winter, give All Terrain a call at 970-304-1183.